 His custom pedalboard stands out, as it’s not the sort of thing that every guitarist would consider being worth that level of expense.
 But, when you think about it, the pedalboard itself can be the whole foundation for your effects line up.

-When we take a look at Coxon’s range of effects, there are a few that stand out.
+When we take a look at his range of effects, there are a few that stand out.
 It would be impossible to ignore his DOD FX76 Punkifier, which featured heavily in ‘Song 2’.

-The transition is probably one of the least subtle use of effects I’ve ever heard – but it’s all the more brilliant for that.
-With this pedal (in conjunction with a few others of course), he transforms his guitar into… some sort of weird buzz?
+The transition is probably one of the least subtle use of effects ever heard – but it’s all the more brilliant for that.
+With this pedal (in conjunction with a few others), he transforms his guitar into… some sort of weird buzz?
 I don’t know how to describe it exactly, but it’s so lo-fi sounding that it made Black Metal musicians jealous.

 Let’s indulge ourselves and take a listen to Song 2:

-Alongside the Punkifier, Coxon makes frequent use of a ProCo RAT II Distortion pedal – which just further adds to that filthy guitar tone.
-Although it’s often associated with metal, Coxon’s playing style puts his own stamp on the RAT.
+Alongside the Punkifier, he makes frequent use of a ProCo RAT II Distortion pedal – which just further adds to that filthy guitar tone.
+Although it’s often associated with metal, his playing style puts his own stamp on it.

 There’s one very good reason why Coxon uses so many Boss pedals: they get the job done and they do it reliably.
 They tend to be built like a tank.